 What is a call-only campaign?

-Call-only campaigns are expressly designed to appear in search results on mobile devices that can make phone calls.
+Call extensions are expressly designed to appear in search results on mobile devices that can make phone calls.
 Instead of a directing searchers to a destination URL and a landing page, the prospect can only call.

 This differs from the click-to-call extension that you may be more familiar with.
 These extensions, when viewed by mobile users, place a ‘Call’ button in the ad that immediately makes a phone call to your business.